MIRA-KUMAR/Leetcode-Learning/README.md

 Given a non-negative integer c, decide whether there're two integers a and b such that `a2 + b2 = c`.

+# LeetCode 680.
+Valid Palindrome II

+Given a string s, return true if the s can be palindrome after deleting at most one character from it.

 # LeetCode 696.
 Count Binary Substrings

 Give a binary string s, return the number of non-empty substrings that have the same number of 0's and 1's, and all the 0's and all the 1's in these substrings are grouped consecutively.